 To conclude the year's exploration of the evolution of storytelling, all participants are invited to submit a piece to the Summer Storytelling Contest, which will be celebrated at a community event.

-Check out the introductory workshop below!
-It's an interactive workshop, so be sure to press pause and participate when prompted to do so.
+All three recorded workshops in this series are available below.
+The workshops are interactive, so be sure to press pause and participate when prompted to do so.
 Any questions -- don't hesitate to email your youth librarian, Carissa (firstname.lastname@example.org).

 Spoken Stories Menu